 TGax Editor: Please make the following changes to the 3rd paragraph this section (11ax D3.1):

-[16129]For an AP with dot11MultiBSSIDActivated equal to true, the AP may do one of the following:
+[16129]An AP with dot11MultiBSSIDActivated equal to true may do one of the following:

-For each BSS belonging to the set, an AP responds with a Multi-STA BlockAck frame with RA field set to the broadcast address in a DL HE MU PPDU.
-The Ack Type field shall be set according to the acknowledgment context.
-The AP shall set the STA_ID_LIST field as defined in 27.11.1 (STA_ID_LIST).
+For each BSS belonging to the multiple BSSID set for which the AP has received an HE TB PPDU, the AP responds with a Multi-STA BlockAck frame whose RA field is set to the broadcast address and is carried in a DL HE MU PPDU.
+The Ack Type field and AID11 field of the Multi-STA BlockAck are set as described in 9.1.3.19.7.The AP shall set the STA_ID_LIST field of the corresponding RU to the value of the BSSID Index field as defined in 27.11.1 (STA_ID_LIST).
+There shall be no more than one group addressed Multi-STA BlockAck frame carried in a BSS specific broadcast RU of the DL HE MU PPDU.

+If all the recipient non-AP STAs (that sent an HE TB PPDU) have indicated support for receiving Control frames addressed to STAs from two or more BSSs of a multiple BSSID set by setting the Rx Control Frame to MultiBSS subfield in the HE Capabilities element to 1, the AP may respond with a Multi-STA BlockAck frame whose RA field is set to broadcast address and is carried in a DL HE MU PPDU.
+The AP shall set the STA_ID_LIST field of the corresponding RU to 2047.
+The Ack Type field and AID11 field of the Multi-STA BlockAck are set as described in 9.1.3.19.7.
 There shall be no more than one group addressed Multi-STA BlockAck frame carried in a broadcast RU of the DL HE MU PPDU.

-If all the recipient non-AP STAs have indicated support for receiving Control frames addressed to STAs from two or more BSSs of a multiple BSSID set by setting the Rx Control Frame to MultiBSS subfield in the HE Capabilities element to 1, an AP may respond with a Multi-STA BlockAck frame with RA field set to broadcast address and STA_ID_LIST field set to 2047.
-The Ack Type field shall be set according to the acknowledgment context.
-There shall be no more than one group addressed Multi-STA BlockAck frame carried in a broadcast RU of the HE DL MU PPDU.

 *** There are no CIDs associated with these changes – Changes were agreed by TGax members during Sept ad-hoc ***

 Co-located BSSID set